 Know your audience

 You now know that images will get you more engagement from your audience than text alone.
-To capitalize on your images, you need to know the interests of your fans.
+To capitalize on your images, you need to know your fans’ interests.

-Try different types of images, such as photos, banners, infographics, etc.
+Try different images, such as photos, banners, infographics, etc.

 Add text to your images.
 Notice what your fans are sharing the most.
 Is it inspirational?
 Is it humor?